You're likely to first see your family doctor or primary care provider. You may be referred to an eye disease specialist (ophthalmologist).

 Here's some information to help you prepare for your appointment.

 What you can do

-- If you've been diagnosed with rosacea, be prepared to discuss your treatment history.
+- If you've received a diagnosis of rosacea, be prepared to discuss your treatment history.

 Preparing a list of questions for your doctor can help you make the most of your time together.
 List your questions from most important to least important.
 For ocular rosacea, some basic questions to ask your doctor include: